How to Grow Garlic Start To Finish In 10 Easy Steps

 Step # 2.
 Decide how Much Garlic to Plant

-In our home, we eat a lot of garlic using it in just about every meal.
-But we also give it away as gifts for the holidays (which people love!) this means I usually plant quite a bit each fall.
+In our home, we eat a lot of garlic, using it in just about every meal.
+We also give it away as gifts for the holidays (which people love!).
+Knowing I need this much better helps me to know how much to plant.

-When planting garlic you will want to purchase heads that are specifically meant for growing in a garden.
-Each head can then be broken down into individual cloves that you will then plant in your garden.
+When planting garlic, you will want to purchase heads specifically meant for growing in a garden.
+Each head can then be broken down into individual cloves which you will plant in your garden.

 bag of garlic next to a pad of paper with a pen

-• 1 head of plating garlic equals 10-15 individual cloves for planting.
+First, one head of planting garlic equals 10-15 individual cloves for planting.

-• 1 planted clove will yield a full head at harvest.
+Second, one planted clove will yield one full head of garlic at harvest.

-I did not fully grasp this garlic math and so in my first year, I planted 10 heads worth of cloves.
+I did not fully grasp this garlic math so in my first year, I planted ten heads worth of cloves.
 I was literally up to my neck in garlic!!

 Step #3.
 Plant Your Garlic

-Using a garden hoe, dig trenches that are about 2 inches deep and 4-6 inches apart.
+Using a garden hoe, dig trenches about 2 inches deep and 4-6 inches apart.
+Follow this list for the best practices for planting garlic cloves.

 1. Depth: Plant cloves knot side down with papers still on at 2″ deep.